cypress-io/cypress/cypress/v1.0/documentation/1-Commands/8-click.md

 ***

-#### Mousedown cancellation will not cause focus
+**Mousedown cancellation will not cause focus**

 If the mousedown event has its default action prevented (`e.preventDefault()`) then the element will not receive focus as per the spec.

 ***

-#### Coordinates of a click
+**Coordinates of a click**

-Additionally the coordinates of the click will be recorded the exact moment the click happens.
-When hovering over the `click` command Cypress will display a red "hitbox" indicator visually showing you where the click event occurred on the page.
+The coordinates of the click will be recorded the exact moment the click happens.
+When hovering over the `click` command, Cypress will display a red "hitbox" indicator on the snapshot showing you where the click event occurred on the page.

 ***